-Before making a claim to the Motor Vehicle Disputes Tribunal it's a good idea to read Consumer Protection’s information about how to resolve a problem with a motor vehicle, including their ‘Back on the road’ booklet, which covers your consumer rights when buying a vehicle.
+Before making a claim to the Motor Vehicle Disputes Tribunal it's a good idea to read Consumer Protection’s information about how to resolve a problem with a motor vehicle, including their ‘Your consumer rights when buying a motor vehicle’ booklet.

 If you make a claim to the tribunal – costs might be awarded against you if the tribunal thinks your claim is trivial or a claim is troublemaking.